cyniphile/blog/_posts/2020-11-12-voter-fraud.md

 Is Dr. Shiva lying to us then?
 Probably not.
 The selection bias he overlooked is easy to miss, and even the best data gurus out there make mistakes in identifying them.

 Was Dr. Shiva doing good science and just happened to mess up?
 No, absolutely not.
 He and his team didn't do even the most basic checks to support their theory, i.e. the checks I did above with 2016 election data (by myself in less than a day's work).
-Even so, they decided to go ahead and claim there was a clear sign of fraud in Michigan, and publish to their 200k trusting subscribers.
-Nothing could be more scientifically irresponsible, especially for a man the claims over and over again to be following the principles of science.
+Even so, they decided to go ahead and claim there was a clear sign of fraud in Michigan, and publish this to their 200k trusting subscribers.
+Nothing could be more scientifically irresponsible, especially for a man that claims over and over again to be following the principles of science.
 Now I'm starting to wonder...did he really invent email?

 {{ "The invention of email is generally credited to Ray Tomlinson around 1970, though Ayyadurai does hold <a href='https://techland.time.com/2011/11/15/the-man-who-invented-email/'>the first copyright</a> to the term dated 1982." | fndetail: 1 }}

+{{ "A couple big assumption we are making here: 1) that the proportion of split-ticket to mixed-ticket votes is uncorrelated with a precinct's party leaning.
+2) that the proportion of voters who flip is uncorrelated with a precinct's party leaning.
+If either assumption is violated in the right way, you could see flat graphs like Dr. Shiva is showing.
+Ultimately, this is just one (non-fraud based) explanation, and we simply need to look to the data to see if graphs with lots of slope are the norm or not." | fndetail: 2 }}

 {{ "Alabama was the only state I could find with both straight-ticket voting and (sort of) readily available voting data.
 2020 data was not yet available at the time of this writing.
-If you find more, let me know!" | fndetail: 2 }}
+If you find more, let me know!" | fndetail: 3 }}